[the true fungi]

 - McLaughlin, D. J. and J. W. Spatafora, Eds.
 2015.
 Systematics and Evolution, Second Edition, The Mycota VII Part B. Springer Verlag.

-- 90154 Index Fungorum.
-MycoBank and Index Fungorum do not indicate which entry is valid for Kingdom Fungi.
-The citation I used above is from Wikipedia.
+- Index Fungorum does not indicate which entry is valid for Kingdom Fungi.
+Mycobank lacks the correct entry.